sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Validation.md

 ### Use `OnSubmit` event of the `EditForm` to use custom code to trigger validation and verification of field data.

 The `EditForm` component has an `OnSubmit` that can be used to perform additional tasks when the form submission is triggered.
+In the example below, the `HandleSubmit` method is invoked when the submit button is pressed.

 ```csharp
 <EditForm EditContext="@editContext" OnSubmit="@HandleSubmit">